-The OPVs were delivered with insufficient Service Life Margin (80 vice 150 tonnes).
+The OPVs were delivered short of the contracted Service Life Margin (80 vice 150 tonnes).
 Cross connection of two wing fuel tanks will allow additional margin for damage stability and ice accretion particularly in the end of life condition.
-Appropriate designs have been developed to provide the necessary cross connection and will be implemented during routine maintenance periods for Wellington and Otago.
+Appropriate designs have been developed to provide the necessary cross connection for Wellington and Otago.
+The review of weight growth to date indicates that an 80 tonnes margin will be sufficient for the expected life of the OPV.
+When coupled with potential revision to the vessels' ice requirements and the application of the Polar Code, the need for this change becomes marginal.
+The project has sought guidance concerning the need for this change with a view to not proceeding to implementation.